Leianokladi railway station: Services

 It is served by intercity trains between Athens and Thessaloniki.
 In February 2018 new services commenced on the new Tithorea - Lianokladi high-speed line.

-In May 2022, it was reported that that station would be excluded from the morning stopping service, served by ETR 470 trains.
+In May 2022, it was reported that station would be excluded from the morning stopping service, served by ETR 470 trains.
 However, by June 2022 TRAINOSE reported a new service can be called Intercity Premium and make the stops provided for in the intercity (Athens, Oinoi, Thebes, Levadia, Tithorea, Lianokladi, Palaiofarsalos, Larissa, Katerini, Platy, Thessaloniki) with rolling stock ETR470 and a price equivalent to Intercity Express.
 If the required conditions are met, the new service was due to be implemented in October 2022.